9th Col Moschin Regiment: the spearhead

 Training and selection

-The training to qualify as a raider is among the most stringent and selective in the Italian armed forces, requiring a long and demanding process of about two years.
+Training to obtain the qualification of Raider is among the most severe and selective of the Italian armed forces, requiring a long and demanding process of approximately 2 years.

 Candidates for the unit are chosen through a 21-day selection process at the BAI (Base Addestramento Incursori) training centre in Pisa; they are then trained through a long training cycle lasting approximately two years.

-The selection and initial training are carried out together with the candidates for the 185th Parachute Reconnaissance Target Acquisition Regiment 'Folgore' and the 4th Alpini Parachute Regiment 'Btg Monte Cervino', and then specific training is continued at their destination units.
+The selection and initial training are carried out together with the candidates for the 185th Paratrooper Reconnaissance and Target Acquisition Regiment “Folgore” and for the 4th Paratrooper Regiment Alpini “Btg Monte Cervino”, to then continue the specific training at their destination departments.

 Officers (rank of second lieutenant and lieutenant), non-commissioned officers (sergeants or marshals), VSPs and VFP-4s, and VFP1s from any department and post participate in the selections.

-Until the early 2000s, it selected personnel exclusively from the Folgore Parachute Brigade, then opened its selections to all branches and specialities of the Italian Army.
+Until the early 2000s, as far as the troops were concerned, it selected personnel exclusively from the Folgore Paratroopers Brigade, subsequently it opened its selections to all departments and specialties of the Italian Army.

 What we publish is purely indicative and based on information in the public domain, since operations, personnel, training and any other information relating to the department are covered by military secrecy.